-LawNet is very useful in noting up Singaporean cases.
+LawNet can be used to note up Singaporean cases.
 There are two methods of noting up on LawNet:

 (1) Short search method